Extinction Rebellion co-founder fined for smashing Barclays window

 "The purpose of civil disobedience is to hold the system to account," she continued.

-Bradbook told the court she believed there was a "revolving door" between big banks, major oil companies and the government.
+Bradbrook told the court she believed there was a "revolving door" between big banks, major oil companies and the government.

 The 50-year-old, who has a PhD in molecular biophysics, said that in the wake of XR's direct action, civil servants and bank executives had praised its work.